 Final thoughts on Chinese Social Media Strategy

-When planning your Chinese Social Media strategy, you must keep in mind just how hyper-connected the lifestyle has become, even more so than the United States.
+When planning your Chinese Social Media strategy, you must consider just how hyper-connected the lifestyle has become, even more so than the United States.

-These standardized social media platforms allow for all walks of life to be connected, regardless of the model of the phone.
+These standardized social media platforms allow all walks of life to be connected, regardless of the phone model.
 This helps businesses immensely; they don’t need an expensive social media campaign or a fancy custom website to compete.

-What sets successful brands apart from the rest of the competition is how smart and how dedicated their social media approach is to these platforms.
+What sets successful brands apart from the rest of the competition is their smart and dedicated social media approach to these platforms.

-Be aggressive with how established you are on Chinese social media platforms but don’t commit one of the biggest blunders for all social media strategies by replying to every single comment and every single share with what amounts to “spamming” and, ultimately, desperation.
+Be aggressive with how established you are on Chinese social media platforms.
+Still, you don’t commit one of the biggest blunders for all social media strategies by replying to every comment and every share with what amounts to “spamming” and, ultimately, desperation.

 It doesn’t matter what country you operate in; everyone loves the funny, approachable, and tenacious accounts on social media.
-For more useful tips on digital marketing strategy in China, check out this article about 10 Digital trends there.
+For more useful tips on digital marketing strategy in China, find 10 Digital trends here.